CodesbySaniya/python-practice/README.md

 * Deep Learning
 * Software Engineering Interviews

-My long-term goal is to become an **AI/ML Engineer** and build real-world projects.
+My long-term goal is to become an **AI/ML Engineer** and build real-world applications.

 ---